zauberzeug/lizard/README.md

-# lizard
+# Lizard

-Domain-specific language to specify behaviour of microcontroller managed hardware
+Domain-specific language to specify behaviour of microcontroller managed hardware.